varnish/Varnish-Book/varnish_book.rst

 .. container:: handout

    Banning in the context of Varnish refers to adding a ban to the ban-list.
-It can be done both trough the command line interface, and through VCL, and the syntax is almost the same.
+It can be done both through the command line interface, and through VCL, and the syntax is almost the same.

    A ban is one or more statements in VCL-like syntax that will be tested against objects in the cache when they are looked up in the cache hash.